 6.1 Late Submission of Assignments.
-Because failure to timely submit a legal document in real life can have detrimental, irreversible, and sometimes fatal consequences in a law practice, it is important to learn early in your legal education the importance of submitting assignments on time.
-We deduct points in LP for late submissions.
+Because failure to timely submit a legal document in real life can have detrimental, irreversible, and sometimes fatal consequences, it is important to learn early in your legal education the importance of submitting assignments on time.
 Please turn in assignments on time to avoid serious damage to your grade.